You’ve carved away time in your day to write a blog post. An hour passes and all you have to show is a few jumbled sentences.

 X vs. Y

 Now that you’ve detailed each item, it’s time to compare the two.
 The best way to do this is in a chart with qualifications.
-For example, in this post comparing freelancing with a full time job, the chart considers factors such as stability, flexibility, self-motivation and work-style.
+For example, in this post comparing king vs. queen bed sizes, both the images and charts consider relatable visualizations, dimensions, prices, and pros vs. cons.
 Comparing these factors helps the reader decide which option is best for them.

 If there is one option that’s better for everyone, state this in the conclusion.
 If the best option depends on the situation, sum up which option is better for which type of person.